-TIME AND DATE 9:00 a 9:00 a.m.
-Central Time, on Monday, May 16, 2022 PLACE 1650 1 Norfolk branch of Madison County Bank, 1650 North 13 th Street, Norfolk, NE 68701 (402) 379-2505 ITEMS OF BUSINESS 1.
-The election of two directors of Madison County Financial, Inc. to serve for a term of three years; 2.
-The ratification of the appointment of BKD, LLP as Madison County Financial, Inc.'s independent auditor for the year ending December 31, 2022; and 3.
+TIME AND DATE 9:00 a. m.
+Central Time, on Monday, May 15, 2023 PLACE 1650 N k branch of Madison County Bank, North 13 th Street, Norfolk, NE 68701 379-2505 ITEMS OF BUSINESS 1.
+The election of three directors of Madison County Financial, Inc. to serve for a term of three years; 2.
+The ratification of the appointment of FORVIS, LLP as Madison County Financial, Inc.'s independent auditor for the year ending December 31, 2023; and 3.
 Such other matters as may properly come before the Annual Meeting, or any adjournments thereof.
 The Board of Directors is not aware of any other business to come before the Annual Meeting.
-RECORD DATE er to vote, you must have been a stockholder close of business on March 23, 2022.
-PROXY VOTING • A Proxy Card and a Proxy Statement for the Annual Meeting are included.
-It is important that your shares be represented and voted at the meeting.
-Please complete and sign the enclosed proxy card, which is solicited by the Board of Directors, and mail it promptly in the enclosed envelope.
-The proxy will not be used if you attend the meeting and vote in person.
-BY OF RDER OF THE BOARD OF DIRECTORS
+RECORD DATE er to vote, you must have been a stockholder close of business on March 23, 2023.
+PROXY VOTING Meetir be repr and sig the Bo enclos by Card and a Proxy Statement for the Annual and are included.
+It is important that your shares resented and voted at the meeting.
+Please complete and the enclosed proxy card, which is solicited by ard of Directors, and mail it promptly in the ed envelope.
+The proxy will not be used if you the meeting and vote in person.
+BY OF RDER OF THE BOARD OF DIRECTORS Ula vien R. Blank